New California state and SF City laws took effect on January 1, 2016. The biggest change is Senate Bill 655 (SB 655) or the Mold Housing Act.

-While the new law does add “visible mold” to the list of conditions that can make a property substandard or untenantable, SB 655 offers property owners some protections from bogus claims of mold contamination:
+While the new law does add “visible mold” to the list of conditions that can make a property substandard or untenantable, SB655 offers property owners some protection from bogus claims of mold contamination:

-- Visibility: The mold growth must be visible.
+Visibility: Mold growth must be visible.
 No more air tests that tenants and their attorneys attempt to use to delay evictions and avoid the payment of rent.

 Confirmation: The mold must be determined by a health officer or code enforcement officer to rise to a level that endangers the life, limb, health, property, safety or welfare of the public or the occupants.
 No more last minute tenant self-declarations that the mold exists.

 Location: The law excludes from the substandard code mold that is minor and found on surfaces that can accumulate moisture as part of their properly functioning and intended use – such as bathroom showers and window sills.